questionlp/linhpham.org_jekyll/_posts/2025-08-29-installing-proxmox-ve-9-intel-macbook-pros.md

 As for the 2016 MBP, I would like get a USB 2.5 Gigabit Ethernet controller that is well supported on Linux and either a USB 3.0 or a Thunderbolt 3 enclosure for an M.2 NVMe SSD.
 I have a spare 2 TB WD Black M.2 NVMe drive that I want to use as storage for virtual machines and containers.
 This will reduce the number of write cycles on the internal, soldered-on SSD storage.
 What will probably be the limiting factor for the 2016 MBP is the sixth-gen Core i7 processor along with the MBP's constrained thermal design.
 I'm just glad that the laptop isn't just collecting dust and, hopefully, extend its useful lifespan.

 In order to extend the life of the battery while running Proxmox VE, I will need to look at ways to cap the battery charge level by way of `tlp` or `upower`.
+Without that, the battery will charge up to and stay charged at around 100% of the usable capacity.
+That is not a good thing.

-There is a GitHub repo, [applesmc-next](https://github.com/c---/applesmc-next), that seems to provide a means of doing so, as the required controls are absent.
+I did find a GitHub repo, [applesmc-next](https://github.com/c---/applesmc-next), that seems to provide the required kernel module that exposes the required controls, specifically `/sys/class/power_supply/BAT0/charge_control_start_threshold` and `/sys/class/power_supply/BAT0/charge_control_end_threshold`.
+Unfortunately, the latest `linux-header` package for the PVE kernel is 6.12 and not 6.14.

 ## Additional Information